firefly-cpp/AST-Monitor/README.md

 This repository aims to introduce a low-cost, and efficient embedded device that can transform the way you monitor cycling training sessions.
 Allow us to present AST-Monitor.

 To begin, we invite you to explore the paper that introduces the capabilities of AST-Monitor.
-Dive into the future of artificial sports trainers by reading this captivating [paper](https://arxiv.org/abs/2109.13334). 📄💡
+Dive into the future of artificial sports trainers by reading this [paper](https://arxiv.org/abs/2109.13334). 📄💡

 ## Graphical User Interface of the application
 ### Basic data: Power at Your Fingertips 💪